RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-part-1-modules.md

 Con:

 -   Keeping track in which order files should be concatinated can become extremely hard.
--   More often than not, concatinated files pollute the global scope because of internal variables leaking due to missing [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)s.
+-   More often than not, concatinated files pollute the global scope because of internal variables leaking due to missing [IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE).

 ### AMD

 AMD (not to be confused with the hardware company) stands for ["Asynchronous Module Definition"](http://requireJS.org/docs/whyamd.html#amd) and was the first popular approach to modules.
-As the main definition used by [RequireJS](http://requireJS.org/), it gained quite some popularity in the past, however is declining since Node and CommonJS became popular.
+As the main definition used by [RequireJS](http://requireJS.org/), it gained quite some popularity in the past, however is declining since Node.js and CommonJS became popular.

 Example: